PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 <required-claims>
 aud
 It's up to you to decide which claims will be checked.
 One of the more common ones is the aud which in our case will be identical with the guid in our scope.
-As per RFC definition Jump  aud claim refers to the recipient of the access token:
+As per RFC definition aud claim refers to the recipient of the access token:

 The "aud" (audience) claim identifies the recipients that the JWT is intended for.
 Each principal intended to process the JWT MUST identify itself with a value in the audience claim.
 If the principal processing the claim does not identify itself with a value in the "aud" claim when this claim is present, then the JWT MUST be rejected.
 In the general case, the "aud" value is an array of case- sensitive strings, each containing a StringOrURI value.
 In the special case when the JWT has one audience, the "aud" value MAY be a single case-sensitive string containing a StringOrURI value.
 The interpretation of audience values is generally application specific.
 Use of this claim is OPTIONAL.
 In our case the recipient, or the audience, will be Azure Function.

 azp
-IANA Jump  defines azp as Authorized party - the party to which the ID Token was issued.
+IANA  defines azp as Authorized party - the party to which the ID Token was issued.

 Open ID specification  Jump gives the following definition:
 OPTIONAL.
 Authorized party - the party to which the ID Token was issued.
 If present, it MUST contain the OAuth 2.0 Client ID of this party.
 This Claim is only needed when the ID Token has a single audience value and that audience is different than the authorized party.
 It MAY be included even when the authorized party is the same as the sole audience.
 The azp value is a case sensitive string containing a StringOrURI value.